 MIL 221/2 Dynamics of Leadership I & II

-2 credits each Instruction is designed to familiarize students with basic military leadership at the junior leader and immediate supervisor level.
+Instruction is designed to familiarize students with basic military leadership at the junior leader and immediate supervisor level.
 Classes are two hours each week.

 MIL 231/2 Basic Military Leadership I & II